acoli-repo/powla/experimental/paula/Readme.md

 ## POWLA to CoNLL

-This is mostly for validation of conversion results.
+We provide a [Fintan](https://github.com/Pret-a-LLOD/Fintan)/[CoNLL-RDF](https://github.com/acoli-repo/conll-rdf) pipeline to convert POWLA to CoNLL.
+This is a generic converter (for any PAULA/POWLA data) primarily intended for validating conversion results.
+Because it is a generic converter, it is not optimized for specific types of annotations and relatively slow.

 - we infer optional POWLA structures from recommended POWLA structures
 - we infer TokenLayer, StructLayer and MarkLayer and encode them differently